Axis Bank Targets Double-Digit Growth Through Digital Innovation and Payment Services

 *this image is generated using AI for illustrative purposes only.

-In response to RBI advice, the bank has added more funds for two crop loan variants, demonstrating its commitment to agricultural lending.
-This move aligns with the bank's focus on rural and semi-urban markets, where it reported a 2% year-on-year growth in rural advances.
+The bank's CEO stated that recent RBI policies are expected to further boost credit growth.
+In response to RBI advice, the bank has added more funds for two crop loan variants, demonstrating its commitment to agricultural lending and focus on rural and semi-urban markets.

 • Net Interest Income (NII) grew by 2% year-on-year to ₹13,745.00 crores